|

 John William Mauchly, the co-developer of the ENIAC computer and co-founder of the first ever computer company was born on August 30, 1907 in Cincinnati, Ohio, USA.

 Mauchly and Eckert pioneered fundamental computer concepts including the stored program, subroutines, and programming languages.
-Their ideas which were published in the 1945 First Draft of a Report on the EDVAC and were taught in the Moore School Lectures were highly influential in the explosion of computer development that took place in the late 1940s.
+Their ideas were published in the 1945 First Draft of a Report on the EDVAC and were taught at the Moore School where their lectures were highly influential in the explosion of computer development that took place in the late 1940s.

 As well as ENIAC, which can be considered the first general purpose digital computer, Mauchly and Eckert also designed and built the Electronic Discrete Variable Automatic Computer (EDVAC), the Binary Automatic Computer (BINAC) in which data was stored on magnetic tape and the Universal Automatic Computer (UNIVAC I), the first commercial computer made in the United States - although by the time it was finished the Eckert-Mauchly Computer Corporation had run into financial trouble and been acquired by the Remington Rand Corporation.